 By Lacie Blankenship

-“The goal with Speaking the Language of Business is to provide participants with insights and knowledge that they can then use to be more informed consumers and users of financial reports,” says Richard H. Willis, Senior Associate Dean for the Faculty and Anne Marie and Thomas B. Walker, Jr., Professor of Accounting.
+“The goal with Financial Fundamentals for Non-Accountants is to provide participants with insights and knowledge that they can then use to be more informed consumers and users of financial reports,” says Richard H. Willis, Senior Associate Dean for the Faculty and Anne Marie and Thomas B. Walker, Jr., Professor of Accounting.

 This course is especially beneficial to small business owners, entrepreneurs, marketing managers, operations managers, technology/product-line managers, and rising supervisors with budgetary responsibility.